 The cost of going global usually changes from time to time depending on exchange rates and local regulations.
 The cost also varies from one country to another.
 Other costs of going global include; corporate income taxes, cost of establishing a legal business in the target market, real estate costs, customs duties, employee wage and benefit requirements, translation costs and union dues.

-Another major challenge for globalization, which also increases the cost of going global is corruption.
+Another major challenge to globalization, which also increases the cost of going global is corruption.
 53% of U.S. CEOs are concerned about the impact of bribery and corruption on their organizations.
 According to a recent corruption perceptions survey, 95% of countries in Eastern Europe and Central Asia had a dismal score of less than 50%, which means corruption is rampant in most of those countries.

 Overcoming Expansion Challenges

 The top regions for U.S. expansion are Europe and Asia with 63% and 62% of U.S. companies, respectively, having operations in those regions.
 Latin America comes third with 48% of U.S. companies with global operations having a presence in the region.
-Middle East and Africa are the fourth and fifth most popular regions at 20% and 16% respectively.
+The Middle East and Africa are the fourth and fifth most popular regions at 20% and 16% respectively.

-According to Forbes 2014 Best Countries for Business list, the worst countries to do business are Haiti, Myanmar, Libya, Chad and Guinea, which was ranked last.
+According to Forbes 2014 Best Countries for Business list, the worst countries to do business are Haiti, Myanmar, Libya, Chad, and Guinea, which was ranked last.
 This competitive ranking was based on a three-part scoring mechanism.
-50% of the score is apportioned to efficiency enhancers, such as financial market development, higher education and training levels, goods market efficiency, labor market efficiency, financial market development, market size and technological readiness of the population.
+50% of the score is apportioned to efficiency enhancers, such as financial market development, higher education, and training levels, goods market efficiency, labor market efficiency, financial market development, market size and technological readiness of the population.
 40% of the score is apportioned to basic requirements, such as infrastructure, number of institutions, health and primary education levels, and macroeconomic environment.
 On the other hand, 10% of the score is apportioned to innovation and sophistication levels.

 International Expansion Success Story

 Costco Wholesale is a great example of an American company that was successful in going global.
 In 2013, the company went global by opening 150 new warehouse clubs around the world with a focus on previously untapped international markets.
-Between 2010-2014, the firm’s net sales grew by an astounding 45%, Sam’s Club could only manage 21% during the same period.
+From 2010-2014, the firm’s net sales grew by an astounding 45%, Sam’s Club could only manage 21% during the same period.